Chocolate, caramel, nuts, and whipped cream take over this basic yellow cake for a scrumptious keto ice cream sundae cake that is sure to please all!

-- Step 1 Preheat oven to 350 degrees.
-Grease a 9×13 baking dish and set aside.
+- Preheat the oven to 350 degrees.
+Grease a 9×13 baking dish and set it aside.

-- Step 2 Combine all ingredients for cake in a mixer.
+- Combine all ingredients for the cake in a mixer.
 Whisk until well combined.

-- Step 3 Pour batter into baking dish and smooth into even layer.
+- Pour batter into the baking dish and smooth into an even layer.

-- Step 4 Bake for 20-25M until a toothpick comes out clean.
+- Bake for 20-25M until a toothpick comes out clean.

-- Step 5 Remove from oven and let cool 10 minutes.
+- Remove from the oven and let cool for 10 minutes.
 Use the end of a wooden spoon to poke holes all over the cake.

-- Step 6 Drizzle 4 tbsp of the caramel sauce over the cake.
+- Drizzle 4 tbsp of the caramel sauce over the cake.
 Make sure to get it into the holes.
-Put cake in fridge to continue cooling.
+Put the cake in the fridge to continue cooling.

-- Step 7 Use a hand mixer to beat heavy cream until it is stiff.
+- Use a hand mixer to beat heavy cream until it is stiff.
 Set aside.

-- Step 8 Use the hand mixer to beat cream cheese and 3/4 cup powdered sweetener so it is soft and fluffy.
+- Use the hand mixer to beat cream cheese and 3/4 cup powdered sweetener so it is soft and fluffy.

-- Step 9 Scoop cream cheese mixture out of bowl and add to whipped cream.
-Use mixer to whisk whipped cream and cream cheese together until just combined.
-It should become thick like a frosting.
+- Scoop the cream cheese mixture out of the bowl and add to the whipped cream.
+Use a mixer to whisk whipped cream and cream cheese together until just combined.
+It should become thick like frosting.

-- Step 10 Remove cake from refrigerator and spread whipped cream mixture on top.
+- Remove the cake from the refrigerator and spread the whipped cream mixture on top.
 Use an offset spatula to smooth.

-- Step 11 Drizzle remaining caramel syrup and chocolate syrup on top.
+- Drizzle remaining caramel syrup and chocolate syrup on top.
 Sprinkle nuts and candy pieces on top.

-- Step 12 Store in refrigerator covered up to 1 week.
+- Store in the refrigerator covered for up to 1 week.